cloudability/metrics-agent/README.md

     helm install metrics-agent --set apiKey=<yourApiKey> --set clusterName=<yourClusterName> metrics-agent/metrics-agent -n cloudability --create-namespace

-Or to install the metrics-agent chart where the api key is stored in a kubernetes secret that already exists
+Or to install the metrics-agent chart into an existing cloudability namespace where the api key is stored in an existing kubernetes secret

     helm install metrics-agent --set secretName=<NameOfSecret> --set clusterName=<yourClusterName> metrics-agent/metrics-agent -n cloudability